chinapedia/wikipedia.abstract.en/Page/Iran–Contra_affair.md

 Discovery and scandal

-Oliver_North_mug_shot.jpg's mugshot, after his arrest]] After a leak by Mehdi Hashemi, a senior official in the Islamic Revolutionary Guard Corps, the Lebanese magazine _Ash-Shiraa_ exposed the arrangement on 3 November 1986.[85]
+'s mugshot, after his arrest]] After a leak by Mehdi Hashemi, a senior official in the Islamic Revolutionary Guard Corps, the Lebanese magazine _Ash-Shiraa_ exposed the arrangement on 3 November 1986.[85]
 The leak may have been orchestrated by a covert team led by Arthur S. Moreau Jr., assistant to the chairman of the United States Joint Chiefs of Staff, due to fears the scheme had grown out of control.[86]

 This was the first public report of the weapons-for-hostages deal.
 The operation was discovered only after an airlift of guns (Corporate Air Services HPF821) was downed over Nicaragua.
 Eugene Hasenfus, who was captured by Nicaraguan authorities after surviving the plane crash, initially alleged in a press conference on Nicaraguan soil that two of his coworkers, Max Gomez and Ramon Medina, worked for the Central Intelligence Agency.[87]
 He later said he did not know whether they did or not.[88]
 The Iranian government confirmed the _Ash-Shiraa_ story, and ten days after the story was first published, President Reagan appeared on national television from the Oval Office on 13 November, stating: